 He’s also actively helping to groom the next generation of designers, many of them Latinx.
 Someday he hopes to work as an instructor at a design school, but for now he mentors these aspiring footwear designers over Instagram.

-“I’ve never met them, but they reach out and ask what you think about a sketch,” he says, noting that he’s able to provide feedback on their designs, suggesting changes and providing tips for how to break into footwear design.
+“I’ve never met them, but they reach out and ask what you think about a sketch,” he said, noting that he’s able to provide feedback on their designs, suggesting changes and providing tips for how to break into footwear design.

 Passing on his knowledge to the next generation of designers is Rojas’ version of making sacrifices to ensure someone else has a better future—just like his parents did for him.

-Anna Medina, designer at Title Nine
+Designer at Title Nine

 Anna Medina, a designer with women’s outdoor apparel company Title Nine, actively brings her Hispanic roots with her to the office each day.

 “It’s impossible to leave your heritage at the door,” she said.
 “It’s who you are, the essence of what makes you you.”